 - We have implemented a formal procedure for security events and have educated all our employees on our various policies.

-- The analysis is reviewed with the ESC and distributed across the company.
-It includes action items that will make the detection and prevention of a similar event easier in the future.
+- After a security event is identified, addressed, and resolved, we would conduct a post-mortem analysis.
+The analysis would be reviewed with the ESC and distributed to all appropriate parties.
+It includes action items that would make the detection and prevention of a similar event easier in the future.

 Build Process Automation

 - We have functioning and frequently used automation in place so that we can safely and reliably roll out changes to the Buxton Analytics Platform quickly and efficiently.